ALUMINUM-SILICON ALLOYS FOR THERMAL MANAGEMENT AND OPTICAL APPLICATIONS

 **Aluminum 4032 data from MatWeb

-Talk with our engineers to see if aluminum silicon AMC 4632 alloy can add strength to your application.
+Talk with our engineers to see if our AyontEX alloy family can optimize your application.